noqms/noqms/README.md

 of failure as you would expect.
 A noqms microservice can also run within a container orchestration system and benefit from all the goodies that brings just like traditional microservices.

-UDP unicast is an excellent choice for the inter microservice messages.
+UDP unicast is an excellent choice for the application level inter microservice messages.
 Developers need to be wiser about dismissing UDP offhand.
 Utilized correctly, it scales far beyond TCP for obvious reasons.
 We must never dismiss the actuality of just how reliable UDP can be when there is, in fact, something on the other side expecting the data and processing it in a timely fashion.
 The downside of UDP includes single packet limits of under 64K.
 So write your microservices accordingly, thinking carefully about not turning it into a <i>macro</i>service before applying